Book St.Mark's Square Tickets

 Address- P.za San Marco, 30100 Venezia VE, Italy

-• If Rialto Bridge is your starting point, begin walking towards Rialto "B" jetty through Riva del Ferro and Riva del Carbon.
+• By Ferry- If Rialto Bridge is your starting point, begin walking towards Rialto "B" jetty through Riva del Ferro and Riva del Carbon.
 The distance is only three minutes.
 Take a Line 1 ferry operated by ACTV S.p.A. and get out at the "F" stop for S. Marco-San Zaccaria.
 At Riva Degli Schiavoni, turn left after continuing to walk straight.
 380 metres separate the ferry stop from St. Mark's Square.
 To get to St. Mark's Square if you're coming from Piazzale Roma, board water bus routes 1 or 51, or 2.

-• Train service connects Venice to other significant Italian cities.
+• By Train- Train service connects Venice to other significant Italian cities.
 Santa Lucia, the closest train station, is three minute drive from Piazzale Roma.
 After you arrive at the train station, you must take the water-bus line to your destination.

-• From nearby cities like Verona or Padua, you can go to Venice.
+• By Car- From nearby cities like Verona or Padua, you can go to Venice.
 To reach Piazzale Roma, take the SR11 route.
 To get to St. Mark's Basilica, park your car in the permitted parking area and take the water bus.

 St Mark's Square